IIIF/api/source/api/presentation/3.0/index.md

 ##### logo

-A small external image resource that represents the Agent resource it is associated with.
+A small image resource that represents the Agent resource it is associated with.
 The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for other manipulations such as resizing.

-The value of this property _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

 When more than one logo is present, the client _SHOULD_ pick only one of them, based on the information in the logo properties.
 For example, the client could select a logo of appropriate aspect ratio based on the `height` and `width` properties of the available logos.
 The client _MAY_ decide on the logo by inspecting properties defined as [extensions][prezi30-ldce].

+The value of this property _MUST_ be an array of JSON objects, each of which _MUST_ have `id` and `type` properties, and _SHOULD_ have `format`.
+The value of `type` _MUST_ be "Image".

  * Agent resources _SHOULD_ have the `logo` property.<br/>
    Clients _MUST_ render `logo` on Agent resources.